nfdi4plants/nfdi4plants.github.io/src/content/articles/template-repo.md

 ---
 title: Contribute to our templates
-summary: Our annotation tool Swate simplifies adding standardized metadata for your experimental workflows.
+description: Our annotation tool Swate simplifies adding standardized metadata for your experimental workflows.
 You would like to contribute a template?
 ---

 Our spreadsheet-based tool Swate helps you to create annotation tables by adding different building blocks to represent your experimental process, while following the ISA schema and using ontology terms.